AGRINFO AGRINFO logo

 LODs

-For all fruits and vegetables not listed in Table 1, oilseeds, and sugar plants, the LOD is decreased from 0.02 to 0.01 mg/kg.
+For all fruits and vegetables not listed in Table 1, and for oilseeds and sugar plants, the LOD is decreased from 0.02 to 0.01 mg/kg.
 The LOD on teas, coffees, infusions and spices is increased from 0.02 to 0.05 mg/kg.

 Why?

-Following a review of existing isoxaben MRLs (EFSA 2022), it was recommended to lower the existing MRLs for fruits and vegetables – with the exception of courgettes and fresh beans without pods, for which there is sufficient supporting data for the current good agricultural practices (GAP).
+Following a review of existing isoxaben MRLs (EFSA 2022), it was recommended to lower the existing MRLs for fruits and vegetables – with the exception of courgettes and fresh beans without pods, for which there is there is sufficient data in support of current good agricultural practices (GAP).

 A further request to modify the MRL on gherkins was submitted using the fast-track procedure.
 Because the data supporting the MRL for courgettes can be extrapolated to gherkins, that request was accepted by the European Commission.